 The Council has launched Charnwood Community Action, in partnership with John Storer Charnwood and other voluntary sector organisations in the borough.
 This campaign will help support, advise and guide and co-ordinate groups and people who are volunteering to help others in the borough during the coronavirus pandemic.

-The Council will also be working with Leicestershire County Council on the co-ordinated efforts to help vulnerable residents in Leicestershire.
+The Council will also be working with County Council on the co-ordinated efforts to help vulnerable residents in Leicestershire.

 Need help and support?

 If you or someone you know needs help while in self-isolation, let us know through the John Storer website or by calling 01509 631750 (people are encouraged to use the online services in the first instance to help with the high volume of calls).

 If you have received a letter from the NHS which identifies you as someone at risk and you do not have family or a support network to help you get food and medicine please go to the government website.
 Please be aware that the Government has announced that the last boxes of food and basic supplies will be sent out by July 31.

 Volunteer in your local community

 Volunteers and voluntary groups already helping other people are encouraged to register with John Storer which can provide specific advice and guidance needed to ensure everyone’s safety.